Mharbulous/Paginator/docs/tutorial.md

 1. The `two-layer-container` is set up as a positioning context.
 2. The `paper-layer` is placed inside, positioned absolutely, and styled to stack its children (`.page-card`) vertically with gaps.
 3. Multiple `.page-card` elements are added to the `paper-layer` (usually done dynamically by the application's JavaScript).
-4. Each `.page-card` is styled with the defined width, height, background, shadow, and padding, making it look like a distinct sheet of paper with margins.
+4. Each `.page-card` is styled with the defined width, height, background, shadow, and padding, making it look like a distinct sheet of paper with page-insets.

 ```mermaid
 sequenceDiagram